migueljo/kanban-backend/README.md

 - `pnpm build`: Build the application for production
 - `pnpm start`: Start the application in normal mode
 - `pnpm start:prod`: Start the compiled application in production mode
-- `pnpm start:prod:ssl`: Start the application in production mode with SSL

 ### Docker